brodkemd/UC-Quantum-Lab/README.md

     - URI: webview uri so that the webview can load resources.
 - you can set your own layout by using the `custom` command from the UC_Quantum_Lab python module.
 ## Known Issues
 Do not know any currently but there is more than likely some because of being in beta.

 ## Release Notes
-### 0.0.1
-Works on windows and linux relatively well, need to test on mac os.
+See changelog for the lastest on this extension